Future-Systems-Lab/HypnoNeuro/grants/HypnoNeuro_Whitepaper.md

 FAERS and CDC data (2020–2024) show SSRIs linked to 12,000+ deaths, antipsychotics to 10,000+, and benzodiazepines to nearly 9,500, with suicide and overdose as major contributors.
 These are not rare but systemic failures driven by polypharmacy that suppresses symptoms without restoring wellness.

-## 2.2 Pharmaceutical Polypsychotropics and Systemic Failure
+### 2.2 Pharmaceutical Polypsychotropics and Systemic Failure

 Psychotropics modulate neurotransmitters but do not replenish building blocks like tryptophan, B6, or tyrosine.
 This masking approach creates cycles of emotional flattening, cognitive dulling, and side effects requiring additional prescriptions, deepening dependency while degrading resilience.

 ## 2.3 The Biochemical Cost of Neglecting Nutrient-Based Care

-### 2.2 Pharmaceutical Polypsychotropics and Systemic Failure

-Psychotropics modulate neurotransmitters but do not replenish building blocks like tryptophan, B6, or tyrosine.
-This masking approach creates cycles of emotional flattening, cognitive dulling, and side effects requiring additional prescriptions, deepening dependency while degrading resilience.

-### 2.3 The Biochemical Cost of Neglecting Nutrient-Based Care

 Psychiatric training often overlooks micronutrients.
 Key issues: